 Fractures of the first thoracic vertebrae bone can be categorized into four major types:

-Compression Fractures: Compression fractures are most commonly caused from a fall landing on buttocks, but can also result from direct trauma to the first thoracic vertebra.
+Compression Fractures: Compression fractures are most commonly caused by a fall landing on the buttocks, but can also result from direct trauma to the first thoracic vertebra.
 Compression fractures are the most common type of thoracic vertebrae fracture.
 As long as the middle and posterior vertebrae columns are intact, the fracture is considered stable and does not result in a spinal cord injury.
 Bed rest and physical therapy may be sufficient to treat a compression fracture, depending on the severity of the injury.

 Burst Fractures: Burst fractures are most commonly caused from a fall from a height landing on feet, but can also result from direct trauma to the first thoracic vertebra.
 Burst fractures occur more often in the lumbar vertebrae than the upper thoracic vertebrae.

-Flexion-Distraction Fractures: A flexion-distraction injury occurs most commonly in a motor vehicle accident, and is usually caused by the seatbelt putting enough pressure on the chest to cause a fracture of the spine, and injury to ligaments and discs as well.
-This type of fracture is rare in the upper thoracic spine, and is considered unstable.
+Flexion-Distraction Fractures: A flexion-distraction injury occurs most commonly in a motor vehicle accident and is usually caused by the seatbelt putting enough pressure on the chest to cause a fracture of the spine, and injury to ligaments and discs as well.
+This type of fracture is rare in the upper thoracic spine and is considered unstable.
 If the injury occurs at the junction of the thoracic vertebrae and the lumbar vertebrae, the injury is called a chance fracture.